lensapp/lens/docs/getting-started/downloading-lens.md

 ## System requirements

-You can review the [System Requirements](/supporting/requirements/) to check if your computer configuration is supported.
+Review the [System Requirements](/supporting/requirements/) to check if your computer configuration is supported.

 ## macOS